 14 APR：The New York Festivals World’s Best TV and Film 2015 Gala was held in Las Vegas.
 On this occasion, there were film and television companies from over 50 countries, and Phoenix Satellite Television’s “Somewhere Out There” won the Silver World Medal for Best Direction and Best Camerawork in the Music Video Category, and “Phoenix Afternoon Express” secured a Finalist Certificate in the News Promotion Category.
 Besides Phoenix, other television companies that won awards included America’s CNN and ESPN, the United Kingdom’s BBC and Hong Kong’s TVB, RTHK and Cable TV.

-21 SEP：At the tenth “500 Strongest Brands in Asia” in 2015, which was organized by the World Brand Laboratory and the World Executive Group, Phoenix was named for the tenth time as one of the “500 Strongest Brands in Asia”, with a ranking that was eleven places higher than last year.
+21 SEP：At the tenth “The Asia’s 500 Most Influential Brands” in 2015, which was organized by the World Brand Laboratory and the World Executive Group, Phoenix was named for the tenth time as one of the “The Asia’s 500 Most Influential Brands”, with a ranking that was eleven places higher than last year.
 Phoenix was also named as one of the four most influential television media brands in Asia.
 Phoenix Executive Vice President and Chief Financial Officer, Mr. Yeung Ka Keung, received the awards from Professor Stephen Woolgar of the Said Business School of Oxford University and Professor Ravi Dhar of the Yale School of Management.

 17 OCT：The final gala event of the 2015 Miss Chinese Cosmos Pageant was held in the International Circus City at the Chimelong International Ocean Resort in Hengqi, Zhuhai.
 The final twelve contestants held a question and answer session with the judges, and performed dances and other forms of entertainment.
 Miss Guo Yangzi from Shaanxi won the first prize, Miss Wu Weiting from Taiwan won the second prize, and Miss Li Luya from Guangdong won the third prize, and also won the Most Beautiful Woman on the Internet Award.
 During the Miss Chinese Cosmos contestants international travel program, the New Zealand contestant, Miss Jiang Ruijia, won the Miss Friendship Award at an event in Georgia.